MasonMcGrail/MasonMcGrail.github.io/constructed_languages/ekhwachil/reference_grammar.md

 ### <a name="verbal_aspect"></a>A.B.
 Aspect <a href="#table_of_contents">^</a>

-Dynamic verbs may be marked for one or more of the following six aspects: perfective, progressive, iterative, habitual, inchoative, and cessative.
-Morphologically, these aspects are variously marked by null, prefixes, reduplication, and preverbal particles.
+Dynamic verbs may be marked for one or more of the following five aspects: perfective, progressive, iterative, habitual, and inceptive.
+Morphologically, these aspects are variously marked by null, prefixes, and reduplication.
 Their main functions are described below.

 #### A.B.C.
 Perfective aspect